dxrcy/semdir/README.md

     - _Eg._ `Hunger.Games,the.1[2012]` and `Hunger.Games,the.2.Catching.Fire[2013]`
         - For two films in the series.
 Note that the `.1` is included in the first name, as would the subtitle, if relevant
         - **NOT** `Hunger.Games,the.2.-.Catching.Fire[2013]` or `Hunger.Games,the.Catching.Fire[2013]`
-    - The number should never be written in Roman Numberals.
+    - The number should never be written in Roman Numerals.

 ## Series Folders